 Versions are available for KS1 and KS2, and for the English, Welsh or Scottish curriculum, and it comes complete with a PowerPoint and worksheets, guiding students through age-appropriate activities.
 For example, KS2 students are asked to draw their own comic strip, about a time they felt a strong emotion and how they dealt with it, while KS1 draw a picture showing ways they can feel better when they are stressed.

 We hope you find these resources useful, and that they help make it easier for you to talk about mental wellbeing in schools.
 If you do, why not share the list with a teacher friend at another school?
 The more we can encourage everyone to talk about their feelings, the more comfortable young people will be asking for help when they need it.
-And if you are a senior school teacher don’t despair, our next blog post will cover resources for PSHE in secondary schools - so don’t forget to sign up to our mailing list so you don’t miss it.
+And if you are a senior school teacher don’t despair, our next blog post covers resources for PSHE lessons in secondary schools - so don’t forget to sign up to our mailing list below so you don’t miss it.

 The Impact of a Classroom Calm Down Corner in a Primary Classroom (nwciowa.edu)